 - Fashion Show (Fall 22): Show off your fashion sense to impress Del Cossa

 - Fruit Fiesta (Fall 26): Exchange juicy fruit with the Lulukoko villagers

 - Harvest Festival (Fall 30): Submit a crop to have its qualities judged by Matsuba

-- Pumpkin Festival (Fall 31): Give desserts to the children in the three towns
+- Pumpkin Jamboree (Fall 31): Give desserts to the children in the three towns

-- Offering Festival (Winter 9): Give thanks to the Lulukoko shrine spirits (Witchie)
+- Spirit Festival (Winter 9): Give thanks to the Lulukoko shrine spirits (Witchie)